ncasuk/faampy/docs/installation.rst

     python setup.py build
     sudo python setup.py install

-So far the module has only been tested on linux machines and most of the code development has been done with python 2.7.
+So far the module has only been tested on linux machines and most of the code development has been done under python 2.7.
 However the idea is to make faampy python3 compatible and platform independent.

 Example flight data, databases, ...